The next Year End Award presentation will be on June 8, 2026

 Year End Awards

-A list of the winners can be found here.
+A list of the 2025 winners can be found here.

 The Puget Sound Camera Club’s fiscal year ends in June of each year.
 We use this opportunity to have our annual meeting where officers are elected, and awards are given for photographic achievement.
 In advance of this meeting, members are encouraged to enter their best images from the previous year to be judged by others outside the club.
 Based on these findings, awards are given out in a variety of categories.

-The list of awards include:
+The list of awards includes:

 Rules for Entry:

 Note: the entries need to be entered in the same medium they were originally entered in.
 If you entered them as prints during the year, you need to enter them as prints in the year end competition.
 If they were entered as digital images, you need to enter them in the digital year end competition.
-Prints may be reprinted if the original entry is no longer available or in good condition.

 Ray Thorsteinson Memorial Award for Photojournalism

 Two (2) entries are allowed for the Ray Thorsteinson Photojournalism Award.
+These images cannot have been entered in any of the other Year End competitions.

 Photojournalism images shall consist of pictures or sequences with informative content and emotional impact, including human interest, documentary, and spot news.
 The journalistic value of the photograph shall be considered over pictorial quality.
 In the interest of credibility, photographs which misrepresent the truth, such as manipulation to alter the subject matter, or situations which are set up for the purpose of photography, are unacceptable in Photojournalism.
 The award is named for a past member who was known for his excellence in the genre.